AdityaPrashant/palm_tree_copy/README.md

 ### API

-The FastAPI-based API is containerized using Docker for ease of deployment.
+The FastAPI-based API is containerized using Docker and configured to run on GPU-enable platforms for ease of deployment.
 It provides the following endpoints:

 - **`/predict`**: Accepts an image and returns the predicted number of palm trees.
 - **`/health`**: Checks the server health